Free Resource for Innovation Founders

 Built for innovation founders at pivotal stage

-Capital Terrain Map — 12-Question Capital Readiness Self-Assessment
+Capital Terrain Map — 27-Question Capital & Deployment Readiness Self-Assessment

 Free Download